 The solar PV market has been though a lot of changes in the last couple of years.
 Since Solarcity introduced the model of zero-down solar leasing back in 2006 many solar providers (including SunRun, Sungevity, SunPower and Real Goods Solar) have followed suit.
 Third-party-ownership has become the preferred way to go solar in many of the solar states across the country.
 A study conducted by PVSolarReport found that 70% of all Californians now prefer third-party solar.

 SolarCity announced that they have started offering zero-down solar leasing in new home communities.
-This means that homebuilders can integrate solar panels in their residential communities, and according to SolarCity, “homebuyers can save up to 20 percent on their energy costs from the very first day they move in”.
+This means that homebuilders and the Local home inspector can integrate solar panels in their residential communities, and according to SolarCity, “homebuyers can save up to 20 percent on their energy costs from the very first day they move in”.

 EIA (Energy Information Administration) says the residential sector contributed to 20% of all carbon dioxide emissions last year – there`s clearly a lot of potential for lowering our carbon footprint by being smarter about energy use in our homes.